codertech120386/tasks-application-assignment/frontend/README.md

     - user can also edit or delete his tasks
     - If there are more than 10 tasks then they will be shown in a paginated manner.
     - Finally logout and once logged out user cannot visit this page till he logs in again

+### Assumptions

+- I am fetching all tasks by default